 Trump Opts For Gravitas Of The Oval Office As He's In Need Of A Game-Changing Moment

-When President Trump addresses the nation from the Oval Office Tuesday night he will be sharing the space with more than a teleprompter and an array of TV cameras.
+When President Trump addresses the nation from the Oval Office on Tuesday night he will be sharing the space with more than a teleprompter and an array of TV cameras.

 The room with the legendary shape will also be filled with ghosts.
 The spirit of every president in the television age will be alive in the memories of millions watching at home.